-There are two terms: one for the AMP and one for starting graduate school.
+There are two terms: one for the AMP, the time in which undergraduate students are allowed to double count 12 graduate credits, and one for starting graduate school, after the award of the bachelor's degree.
 These terms are typcially one year apart.
 The AMP code will automatically select the AMP and graduate school start terms for the student when they begin their application.

 Can students use graduate classes they have already taken as an undergraduate before being accepted into the AMP?

 No. Retro-actively applying credits is not allowed.

 Where do I get my AMP codes?

 Login at the bottom of this page.
 Once you login and come back to this page scroll to the bottom of the page and your codes will be listed.

 Please contact the Graduate Education Toolkit team via their email address.

 They use the regular Graduate School application, but enter their AMP code at the beginning of the process after creating their account.
 Please see the apply page for more information and a downloadable step-by-step guide.